Costa Rica is one of the top family friendly countries thanks to being one of the safest countries in Latin America and very tourist friendly.

 La Fortuna is one of the top destinations in Costa Rica for families.
 As a leading adventure area, there are many exciting activities suitable for kids of all ages.
 One of those activities is the hot springs and it’s one of the best things to do in Costa Rica with kids.

-Though Tabacon is the most well known hot spring, it is also the most expensive and geared more for couples or adults.
-Kids can enjoy it as well but for more fun hot springs with kid friendly amenities, head to Baldi or Kalambu.
+Although Tabacon is a gorgeous hot springs resort, it is expensive and tends to be better for adults.
+Kids can enjoy it as well but for more fun hot springs with kid friendly amenities, Baldi is a great option.

-Second, both these hot springs have kid friendly sections.
 Baldi has a dedicated kid area separate from the rest of the resort so they can play with other kids and it’s easy to watch them.
-Kalambu has lots of waterslides which is super fun!

-Another great hot spring resort is the Springs Resort & Spa.
-The Springs is a luxury hotel with their own hot springs pools that have waterfalls, river views, natural pools, a swim up bar and waterslide.
-Great for families of all ages who aren’t on a budget.
-Get our The Springs Hot Springs Day Pass discount here!
+But if budget is not a concern, we highly recommend the Springs Resort & Spa.
+The Springs is a luxury hotel with their own hot springs pools that have waterfalls, river views, natural pools, a swim up bar and a waterslide.
+They offer 2 day hot spring passes and you can get our The Springs Hot Springs Day Pass discount here!

 Another nice hot spring that isn’t as expensive is the Los Lagos Hotel.
-Their hot springs also has waterslides and there is also have a butterfly conservatory and nature walk kids can enjoy.
+Their hot springs also has water slides.

 La Paz Waterfall Gardens